Joint tenants usually all have the same rights and responsibilities in their rented home and are all responsible for paying the rent.

 You need to get written permission from the other joint tenants if you want to carry out improvements to the property or pass on or assign your tenancy to someone else.

-In most cases you also need your landlord's permission to do any of these things, or if you want to take in a lodger.
+In most cases you also need your landlord's permission to make improvements or take in a lodger.

 Ending a joint tenancy: when one person leaves